rmalhotra2192/elearning-platform/README.md

 ### Tech Stack

-The backend api of the application is developed using python, fastAPI & MongoDB.
+The backend api of the application is developed using python, fastAPI & PostgreSQL.

 The frontend of the application is developed using Vue & Tailwind.